ankit-verma2000/Netflix-EDA/README.md

 Features | Description |
 --- | ---
-Show_id| Unique ID for every Movie / TV show
+Show_id | Unique ID for every Movie / TV show

-Type| Identifier - A Movie or TV Show
+Type | Identifier - A Movie or TV Show

-Title: Title of the Movie / TV Show
+Title | Title of the Movie / TV Show

-Director: Director of the Movie
+Director | Director of the Movie

-Cast: Actors involved in the movie/show
+Cast | Actors involved in the movie/show

-Country: The country where the movie/show was produced

-Date_added: Date it was added on Netflix
+Country | The country where the movie/show was produced Date_added | Date it was added on Netflix

-Release_year: Actual Release year of the movie/show
+Release_year | Actual Release year of the movie/show

-Rating: TV Rating of the movie/show
+Rating | TV Rating of the movie/show

-Duration: Total Duration - in minutes or number of seasons
+Duration | Total Duration - in minutes or number of seasons Listed_in | Genre

-Listed_in: Genre

-Description: The summary description
+Description | The summary description